Revillaj/CS2/README.md

 # SchoolWork
-File dump of school work
+File dump of C++ CS002 classwork from PCC